-Subject English English Autumn Gothic Fiction Modern novel Animal Farm or A Monster Calls Main topics/areas studied this year Spring Shakespeare - The Merchant of Venice or Twelfth Night English Language - Analysing Fiction Extracts (War and Conflict) Summer Don't Get Me Started - Argument Writing Poetry - Text Worlds Assessment Headlines Students have regular levelled assessments in: Speaking & Listening, Reading & Writing.
-Most levelled assessments take place in class time.
-Students also have a 'key piece' marked in direct preparation for an assessment.
-Additionally, students' exercise books are reviewed regularly to take account of on-going classwork and homework.
-Useful websites or resources http://www.bbc.co.uk/skillswise/english/games?page=1 http://eastoftheweb.com/games/ http://www.bbc.co.uk/bitesize/ks3/english/ What parents can do to support learning Discuss topical issues with students and ask students' opinions.
-Ensure that students read regularly from a wide range of genres of fiction and non-fiction; reading lists are available on Moodle.
-Discuss ideas for writing with students and encourage them to develop these in detail.
-Ensure that students proof read their work Number of lessons per fortnight in this subject 7 lessons per fortnight, including 1 library lesson.
+Subject English Autumn Gothic Fiction Modern novel Animal Farm or A Monster Calls Main topics/areas studied this year Spring English Language - Analysing Fiction Extracts and Creative Writing (Creating Characters) Shakespeare - The Merchant of Venice or Twelfth Night Summer Don't Get Me Started - Argument Writing Poetry - Text Worlds Assessment Headlines Most asses Students a assessmer Additional nave regular assessments in Spoken Language, Reading & Writing. ssments take place in class time. slso have a 'key piece' marked in direct preparation for an st. sly, students' exercise books are reviewed regularly to take account g classwork and homework.
+Useful websites or resources http://east w.bbc.co.uk/skillswise/english/games?page=1 coftheweb.com/games/ w.bbc.co.uk/bitesize/ks3/english/ What parents can do to support learning Ensure that and non-fi LRC.
+Discuss ide in detail. pical issues with students and ask students' opinions.
+It students read regularly from a wide range of genres of fiction ction; reading lists are available on the JCoSS website and in the eas for writing with students and encourage them to develop these at students proof read their work Number of lessons per fortnight in this subject per fortnight, including 1 library lesson.
 How much Home Learning is expected per week?
-Work will spelling co language s er fortnight, one of which will be an independent reading task. include written pieces; planning and preparing for assessments; prrections; making notes on a reading task; research and sheets. should take approximately 30 minutes.
+Work will spelling co er fortnight, one of which will be an independent reading task. include written pieces; planning and preparing for assessments; prections; making notes on a reading task; research and sheets.
+Should take approximately 30 minutes.
+End of year exam will assess writer has students will be assessed on their ability to analyse how a used language in a short fiction extract. students will be assessed on their creative writing.